Sean-K-Madigan/README-Generator/Output/README.md

   Please observe respectful and contientious contributions by discussing any and all changes with the primary author.
 Upon receipt of approval remeber to use appropriate braching techiques and labelling so as to not compromise the integrity of the program.
 Always debug before pushing.

-  d
+  a

   ## Tests

-  f
+  a

   ## Qestions

-  Direct any and all questions to s on GitHub.
+  Direct any and all questions to [!a](a) on GitHub or to the author via email at a.